skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **scc** *(boolean)* - Default: *True*

   Includes self-consistent charge (SCC) scheme.
-If this sets to False, then the calculation will change to non-SCC DFTB.
+If this sets to *False*, then the calculation will change to non-SCC DFTB.

 \